31 Easy Camping Meals to Make Camp Cooking a Breeze

 Overhead view of nachos in a Dutch Oven over a campfire

-What could be easier than loading a Dutch oven full of tortilla chips, melty cheese, black beans, salsa, and all your favorite nacho toppings and calling it dinner?!
+Campfire Nachos is one of our go-to meals for camping—we make it on nearly every trip.
+What could be easier (or tastier) than loading a Dutch oven full of tortilla chips, melty cheese, black beans, salsa, and all your favorite nacho toppings and calling it dinner?!
+If you don’t have a Dutch oven, you can make these foil packet nachos instead.

-These Greek-inspired grilled chicken skewers with tzatziki sauce can either be a quick grab-and-go appetizer or the centerpiece of a full dinner spread.
-Chop the veggies & chicken and make (or buy) the tzatziki sauce at home so all you have to do at the campsite is assemble & grill the skewers.
+We love these Greek-inspired grilled chicken skewers with tzatziki sauce.
+To make this camping meal ahead of time, chop the veggies and chicken and make (or buy) the tzatziki sauce at home.
+Then all you have to do at the campsite is assemble and grill the skewers.

 Woman holding a shrimp boil foil packet on a blue plate